rice-cs-edutools/testception/README.md

    2. `solution.py`: must contain a correct implementation of each function in funclist.

-   3. For each function f in funclist, create a config file funcX.cfg, where X is an integer corresponding to its index in funclist.
+   3. For each function f in funclist, create a config file func\<funcno>.cfg, where \<funcno> is an integer corresponding to its index in funclist.

            --------------------------------------------------------------
            Each config file must include the following required sections: